 VI-P-3.
-Vegetation Management Plan Special Requirements for areas of High Fire Hazard
+Special Requirements for areas of High Fire Hazard

 - a.
-The subdivider shall provide a vegetation management planFire Prevention and Control Plan, if required by the FRA, for all properties within the subdivision, including any proposed open space. - b.
-The intent of a vegetation management planFire Prevention and Control Plan is to provide a strategy for reducing fire potential.
-The plan should address managing vegetation to meet the following goals: - i.
+The subdivider shall provide a Fire Prevention and Control Plan, if required by the FRA, for all properties within the subdivision, including any proposed open space. - b.
+The intent of a Fire Prevention and Control Plan is to provide a strategy for reducing fire potential.
+The plan should meet the following goals: - i.
 Protect life and property. - ii.
 Reduce the potential for a fire on improved property from spreading into wildland fuels, and from a fire in wildland fuels from spreading into improved property or structures.
 This also applies to reducing the potential for a fire spreading to or from lands adjacent to the subdivision. - iii.
 Provide safe working areas for emergency responders fighting fire. - iv.
 Maintain important native plant communities, the ecological processes that influence them, and consistency with fish and wildlife habitat conservation goals.
-Consulting with biologists in the preparation and implementation of the vegetation management plan is strongly encouraged. - c.
+Consulting with biologists in the preparation and implementation of the vegetation management plan is strongly encouraged.

+- c.
 The plan shall include: - i.
-An analysis of the wildfire hazards on site as influenced by existing vegetation and topography. - ii. a map showing: - a. the areas that are to be cleared of dead, dying, or severely diseased vegetation;

-- a map of the areas that are to be thinned or treated for vegetative fuels management; - c. powerline locations and their treatment. - ii.iii.
+An analysis of the wildfire hazards on site as influenced by existing vegetation and topography. - ii. a map showing: - a. areas that are to be cleared of dead, dying, or severely diseased vegetation; - b. areas that are to be thinned or treated for vegetative fuels management; - c. powerline locations and their treatment. - iii.
 The identification of roads, driveways and bridges that are sufficient for emergency vehicle access and fire suppression activities.
 Slopes of all roads and driveways must be provided. - d.
-Roadside Fuel Reduction Recommendations shall include: - i.
+Roadside Fuel Reduction shall include: - i.
 All areas within five (5') feet of each side of the driving surface on a public street or road shall be cleared of all vegetation. - ii.
-For private streets or roads, the entire width of the private road easement shall be cleared of all dead and down woody debris.
 A thirty (30') foot shaded fuel break along all new streets or roads within the subdivision which provide ingress or egress.
-The

-30 feet shall be cleared of all dead and down woody debris and will be determined from the centerline of the road surface and extend on both sides of the road.
+The 30 feet shall be cleared of all dead and down woody debris and will be determined from the centerline of the road surface and extend on both sides of the road.